 Let me get something out here: I don’t believe in soulmates.

 I believe you can find and nurture the best relationship in your life.
 I believe you can create your forever relationship.
 And, I believe it’s not easy to build and maintain a high-energy love life.
 So, let’s get to the work of finding that next partner who is worthy and ready to meet you in your efforts to establish an honest and open love relationship.

 Can You Imagine Where Your Future Partner is Now?

 Let’s talk for a minute about your soul.
 Where do you find the most energy in your life?
-(My happy place is on the tennis court with friends, in the music studio with or without friends, and in the close proximity to the woman of potential.)
-How will you find the partner who is into the things that you are into?
+(My happy place is on the tennis court with friends, in the music studio with or without friends, and in close proximity to the woman of potential.)
+How will you find a partner who is into the things that you are into?
 Where will they be this weekend when the rest of the world is sleeping off their party weekend?

 In the last nine years of seeking a new relationship, I have learned several things about myself and what I’m hoping to find.
 And in the course of my last four relationships, I’ve adapted and grown my understanding of how to find my next, and last, partner.

 Action Not Intention Will Bring Me a Lover